On this page:

 - Find out whether you will have wireless Internet connectivity at your destination.
 If you will only have wired Ethernet connectivity, make sure you bring an Ethernet cable and any adapters your computer may require.

 - Verify whether or not you will have cellular voice and data service at your destination.
-Contact your cellular provider to determine what charges, if any, will be incurred for roaming.
-(See the international section of this page for more information).
+Contact your cellular provider to determine what charges, if any, will be incurred for roaming or to determine whether a short-term international plan is available (See the international section of this page for more information).

 - Make sure you have chargers and cables for all your devices.